tchen00/PvZ/README.md

 ## DAY 10: May 25 2019
 - **Peihua**
     Found a bug where the timer started before the game started and the Zombie will spawn right away.
 Finished Zombie attack.
 Also fixed bug involving removing plants and zombies (I didn't realize I was modifying in the ArrayList I'm removing from, oops).

+## DAY 11: May 26 2019
+- **Peihua**
+    Updated Zombie attack so Plant dies after 5 bites (one bite per second).
+Added a cool-down timer for adding plants and a semi-transparent gray rectangle to let the player know when they can add more plants.